 Zam Polishing Compound

-A brand of polish consisting of a mix of aluminum oxide and chromium oxide.
+A brand of polish consists of a mix of aluminum and chromium.
 Most often used to buff the metal.

 How to Use Polishing Compounds